-Speech pathologists study, diagnose and treat communication disorders, including difficulties with speech, language, fluency and voice.
-You will work with people who have difficulty communicating because of developmental delays, stroke, brain injuries, learning disability, intellectual disability, cerebral palsy, dementia and hearing loss, as well as other difficulties that can affect speech and language.
+Speech pathologists study, diagnose and treat communication disorders, including difficulties with speech, language, fluency, voice and swallowing.
+You will work with people who have difficulty communicating because of developmental delays, stroke, brain injuries, learning disability, intellectual disability, cerebral palsy, dementia and hearing loss, as well as other difficulties that can affect communication and swallowing.
 People who experience difficulties swallowing food and drink safely can also be helped by a speech pathologist.

 This degree will develop your knowledge and practical skills in linguistics, language and healthcare as well as treatment and management options through coursework, clinical practice and complex case studies.
-Throughout the degree, you will also undertake clinical practice placement gaining valuable and relevant workplace experience.
+Throughout the degree, you will also undertake practice education gaining valuable and relevant workplace experience.

 As a Speech Pathologist you may work as a clinician, educator, researcher, policy advisor, manager, advocate or consultants in a variety of industries including government and non-government organisations, education, health, welfare, policy development, community-based organisations and private practice.

-Please note, our speech pathology programs have been designed to meet the accreditation standards of Speech Pathology Australia and is currently in the qualifying phase of accreditation.
+Please note, our speech pathology programs have been designed to meet the accreditation standards of Speech Pathology Australia and are currently in the qualifying phase of accreditation as per Speech Pathology Australia’s accreditation pathway.
 Federation University will seek accreditation of the award programs prior to the first cohort of students graduating.
 To view accreditation progress, please visit the Speech Pathology Australia website.

 Sample structures are just one example of the many options available within your chosen course.
 Please contact Federation University for further information on available options.